Old Paths Baptist Church holds to the following doctrinal statements:

 Biblical Authority.
-The Bible is the verbally and plenarily inspired Word of God.
-The Bible is our final authority for all matters of faith and practice.
-The Bible is without error.
+The King James Version of the Bible is the inspired and preserved Word of God.
+The King James Version of the Bible is our final authority for all matters of faith and practice.
+The King James Version of the Bible is perfect.
 (II Timothy 3:16, II Peter 1:21)

 Autonomy of the Local Church.
 Autonomy means self governing.
 The church governs itself and its members.
 The local church is not governed by a Convention, Presbytery, Synod, Council, etc. (Matthew 18:15-18)